dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 When setting up Kubernetes you can use either the Dapr CLI or Helm.

-The following pods will be installed:
+As part of the Dapr initialization the following pods are installed:

 - **dapr-operator:** Manages component updates and Kubernetes services endpoints for Dapr (state stores, pub/subs, etc.)
 - **dapr-sidecar-injector:** Injects Dapr into annotated deployment pods